Group06-SwDA/Project/notes/design/dependencies/ali-manavi-notes.md

 node extract-runtime.js
 ```

 One thing worth noting: the script only captures *direct* runtime dependencies — what each package explicitly declares.
-Transitive dependencies (dependencies of dependencies) aren't in scope here, though they'd be the natural next step if this analysis were extended.
+It also only records packages that have at least one runtime dependency, so packages with no `"dependencies"` field are not included in the output.
+Transitive dependencies aren't in scope here, though they'd be the natural next step if this analysis were extended.

 ## 📊 Numbers

-- **228 packages** scanned in total
+- **228 packages** were found to have runtime dependencies
 - Results saved to `runtime-deps.json`

 ## 🧠 What I Found